 The original Trix was not made in fruity shapes.
 This was an added feature that came about in 1991.
 This has been one of the most memorable features of the cereal and people will remember this even if they started out enjoying the cereal in the original simple shapes.
 That is how connected the fruity shapes have become with the brand.

-Originally, the fruity shapes were swirly in color, but kid tasting groups said they liked the taste of the solid fruity shapes better and the swirls were discontinued.
+Originally, the fruity shapes of this 50s candy were swirly in color, but kid-tasting groups said they liked the taste of the solid fruity shapes better and the swirls were discontinued.
 There have been changes that have brought back some of the more generic shapes to accompany the fruity shapes over the years, but the original flavors all get their own fruit shape.

 For those who love the recent new flavors, they have added varieties since the early 2000s with watermelon, berry-blue, and even yogurt-branded flavors.
 There is even a yogurt spin-off that offers all the goodness of Trix in familiar flavors.